Delimiter in :substitute

 Apr 30, 2026

-The :substitute command uses / as its delimiter by default, but it doesn't have to.
-You can use any single-byte character that isn't alphanumeric, /, ", or |.
+The :substitute command uses / as its default delimiter, but it doesn't have to.
+You can use any single-byte character that isn't alphanumeric, \, or ".

 The same applies to :global and :vglobal you can replace the / surrounding the pattern with any character there too.
 See :help pattern-delimiter for the details.